 - If a child has an accident while in school, the injury is treated by a trained first aider, recorded, and the information is passed on to the parents and carers at home-time.
-If a childs injury or illness is deemed more serious, and an ambulance has to be called, all necessary measures will be taken to contact the parent / carer immediately.
-A member of first aid trained staff will ccompany the child in an ambulance if a parent / carer cannot be contacted.
+If a childs injury or illness is deemed more serious, and an ambulance has to be called, all necessary measures will be taken to contact the Parent or Carer immediately.
+A member of first aid trained staff will acompany the child in an ambulance if a Parent or Carer cannot be contacted.

 - There may be times when our families will need additional support.
 Heald Place staff can seek support and advice on your behalf from other agencies.
 We offer Early Help support to all of our families.

 - If Heald Place staff have concerns about a child they have a statutory duty to investigate this further.
-Our approach to working with parents/carers is one of transparency and honesty and our responsibility is to safeguard and promote the welfare of all the children in our care.
-We aim to do this in partnership with our parents/carers.
+Our approach to working with Parents and Carers is one of transparency and honesty and our responsibility is to safeguard and promote the welfare of all the children in our care.
+We aim to do this in partnership with our Parents and Carers.
 In most cases parents and carers will be informed when concerns are raised about the safety and welfare of their child.
-Parents and carers will be given the opportunity to address any concerns raised.
+Parents and Carers will be given the opportunity to address any concerns raised.

-- Parents/carers will not be informed if it is believed that by doing so would put the child at risk.
+- Parents or Carers will not be informed if it is believed that by doing so would put the child at risk.
 In such cases the Designated Lead or Headteacher will seekadvice from Children’s Social Care.